 - Begin checking the meat with a thermometer.
-The optimal internal temperature will be between 200-210°F, though Franklin Barbecue recommends right around 203°F. Feel the meat with your hands (with gloves, of course) and it should feel soft and tender, almost bouncy.
+The optimal internal temperature will be between 200-210°F, though Franklin Barbecue recommends right around 203°F. Feel the meat with your hands (use heat proof gloves) and it should feel soft and tender, almost bouncy.

 - Remove and let it rest for 30 minutes before cutting in slices against the grain and serving.

 - charcoal briquettes

 - heat proof gloves

 Keywords: slow smoked brisket, salt and pepper brisket